djl/vvv/README.markdown

 * `$VVV_ENVS`

-  The directory where environments are stored,
+  The directory where environments are stored.

 * `$VVV_TEMPLATES`

-  The directory containing your templates,
+  The directory containing your templates.

 * `$VVV_SYMLINK_TEMPLATE`